Company Access Service Agreement

 4.1 Payment Terms.

 (a) Customer shall pay a fee for the right to use the Service (the “Service Fee”) as set forth in the applicable Purchase Order.
 Customer shall pay the Service Fee as outlined in such Purchase Order.
+Notwithstanding the foregoing, in the event that Hireology’s costs to provide the Service and System increase due to increases in fees or expenses imposed by governmental authorities or Hireology’s third party service providers, Hireology reserves the right to increase the Service Fee accordingly upon notice to Customer.

 (b) All payment obligations are non-cancelable and, except where expressly stated otherwise in this Agreement, all amounts paid are nonrefundable.
 Customer must provide Hireology with valid credit card or approved purchase order information as a condition to entering into this Agreement.
 Payments shall be made in US dollars at Hireology’s address (or to an account specified by Hireology), in full without set-off, counterclaim, or deduction.
 Past due amounts shall bear a late payment charge, until paid, at the rate of one and one half percent (1.5%) per month or the maximum amount permitted by law, whichever is less.